keithrbennett/rock_books/README.md

 * document - a RockBooks logical document such as a chart of accounts, a journal, etc., usually containing information parsed from a data file

-* data file - a RockBooks data file, which is a text file, which by convention has the extension `.rbt`
+* data file - a RockBooks data file, which is a text file with the extension `.txt`

 ## Data File Format